olaviinha/MusicWithChatGPT/README.md

 # Music with ChatGPT

-Tips and tools for experimenting with writing music with the aid of ChatGPT, with a loose goal of getting MIDI.
+Tips and tools for writing music with the aid of ChatGPT.
+With a loose goal of getting MIDI.

 ## Additions to message